HTT is proud to present:

 Baltic Sea region, including British troops in Estonia as a part of NATO´s presence

-and the United Kingdom led Joint Expeditionary Force, of which Finland is
+and the United Kingdom led Joint Expeditionary Force, of which Finland is a

 committed member.